Becoming a Nurse: Why an Associate’s Degree in Nursing Is Right for You

 If you want to hit the ground running as an ADN nurse as soon as possible, this path could be the ideal solution.
 Keep reading to see some of the benefits that come with an Associate’s degree in Nursing and ask yourself whether it’s the right choice for you!

 7 Reasons to consider an Associate’s degree in Nursing

 If you’re contemplating taking the ADN route into the nursing field, you came to the right place.
 Here are some things to consider as you make your decision.

-Let’s face it – no one wants to wait years and years to start their dream job.
+Not everyone can invest four years of time and money into a nursing program before setting foot on the job.
 And why wait when you can start sooner?
-By opting for an associate degree in nursing, you can graduate in as few as 18-24 months, as opposed to the typical four years for a bachelor’s degree.1
+By opting for an Associate’s degree in Nursing, you can graduate in as few as 18-24 months, as opposed to the typical four years for a Bachelor’s degree.1

 2. You’re still an RN

 When you’re just starting out, it doesn’t matter much whether you earn an ADN or a Bachelor’s degree in Nursing (BSN)—graduates of both programs will become RNs upon passing the NCLEX exam.
 There are definite longer-term career benefits for BSN nurses, but if you aren’t sure you want to work in a hospital, for example, or specialize in a certain kind of care, an ADN might suit you perfectly.